-The red grape variety comes from Italy.
+The red grape variety originates from Italy.
 Synonyms are Negretta, Negrettino, Negrettino Bolognese and Negrettino Erioli.
-It must not be confused with the Uva Longanesi (Negretto Longanesi), Négrette or Tempranillo (Negretto) varieties, despite the fact that synonyms or morphological similarities seem to indicate this.
-The medium to late-maturing vine is resistant to powdery mildew, but susceptible to botrytis.
-It produces dark-coloured red wines with little tannin, which should be drunk young as a rule.
+The parentage is unknown.
+It must not be confused with the varieties Uva Longanesi (Negretto Longanesi), Négrette or Tempranillo (Negretto), despite seemingly suggestive synonyms or morphological similarities.
+The medium to late ripening vine is resistant to powdery mildew but susceptible to botrytis.
+It produces dark-coloured, but low-tannin red wines that should usually be drunk young.
 They are usually blended with the Barbera and Sangiovese varieties.
-However, the variety is also used as a table grape.
+However, the variety is also used as table grape.
 It is mainly cultivated in Emilia-Romagna.
-In 2010, the Italian area under cultivation was 75 hectares, with a strong downward trend; ten years earlier it was 280 hectares (Kym Anderson).
+In 2016, 35 hectares of vineyards were reported with a strong downward trend (Kym Anderson).